Tony-Alin/KKMonitor/README.md

 ## License

-KKMonitor is available under the MIT license.
+CxyMonitorKit is available under the MIT license.
 See the LICENSE file for more info.